-The guarantee of std::atomic<T>::wait to only wake up when the value has changed [20] was found to be stronger than the promise of waking up all waiting threads with std::atomic<T>::notify\all [23].
+The guarantee of std::atomic<T>::wait to only wake up when the value has changed [22] was found to be stronger than the promise of waking up all waiting threads with std::atomic<T>::notify_all [25].

-As visible in Figure 5.2, we wait while the handlers-pointer is $\mathtt{nullptr}$ , if the cache pointer is invalid.
+As visible in Figure 5.2, we wait while the handlers-pointer is nullptr, if the cache pointer is invalid.
 To exemplify we use the following scenario.
-Both $T_1$ and $T_2$ call $\mathtt{CacheData::WaitOnCompletion}$ , with $T_1$ preceding $T_2$ . $T_1$ exchanges the global handlers-pointer with $\mathtt{nullptr}$ , invalidating it.
-Before $T_1$ can check the status of the handlers and update the cache pointer, $T_2$ sees an invalid cache pointer and then waits for the handlers becoming available.
+Both T_1 and T_2 call CacheData::WaitOnCompletion, with T_1 preceding T_2 .
+T_1 exchanges the global handlers pointer with nullptr, invalidating it.
+Before T_1 can check the status of the handlers and update the cache pointer, T_2 sees an invalid cache pointer and then waits for the handlers becoming available.

 This has again caused a similar state of invalidity as the previous two Sections handled.
-As the handlers will not become available again due to being cleared by $T_1$ , the second consumer, $T_2$ , will now wait indefinitely.
-This missed update is commonly referred to as 'ABA-Problem' for which multiple solutions exist.
+As the handlers will not become available again due to being cleared by T_1 , the second consumer, T_2 , will now wait indefinitely.
+A solution for this is to not exchange the handlers pointer with nullptr but with a second invalid value.